 Inverter installation

-- The inverter should be placed as near as safely possible to the power bank (battery packs), but not in the battery or engine compartment.
+- The inverter should be placed as near as safely possible to the power bank (battery packs), but NOT in the battery or engine compartment.

 - For the best performance, other surfaces or objects should be at least 250 mm far away from the ventilation openings.

 - Place the inverter carefully and check it often to avoid the insects that nest in the heat dissipation vents.
+Spiders are especially attracted to the heat of electric components.

 - Routinely maintain the inverter and its battery.
 Replace if the battery is damaged and not combine old and new ones in a system.